 Option #1 – Your company can pack your freight at your warehouse or pickup location.
 This is usually the most cost-effective option.
 If you go this route, make sure you know what your carrier’s requirements are.
 Carriers can refuse shipments that aren’t packed correctly – and improper packing can cause items to get damaged in shipping.

 Option #2 – A third-party fulfillment company can pack your shipment for you.
-While this option is more convenient and eliminates most risk of improper packing, it can come with a hefty fee.
+While this option is more convenient and eliminates the most risk of improper packing, it can come with a hefty fee.

 Option #3 – Your carrier can pack your freight (if packing is a service they offer).
 This may be the safest and easiest bet, but can also be quite expensive.
-However, the cost can be worth it for fragile, high value shipments.
+However, the cost can be worth it for fragile, high-value shipments.
 Be sure to ask carriers if they offer any guarantees.

 Who Pays the Bill and When is it Due?